badgineer/MP2-ESC/docs/PCB_ASSEMBLY_TESTING.md

 ## MP2 PCB assembly
 The following is not a step by step guide for finishing the MP2 but it still may be useful for people putting together their first PCB.

-Note: in this assembly we have not added any extra copper along the bus bars which is a common practice to increase the total amount of amperage used for these boards. **We recommend that if you are going to solder bus bars on your MP2 that you begin with that step first**.
+Note: in this assembly we have not added any extra copper along the bus bars which is a common practice to increase the total amount of amperage used for these boards.
 Adding thicker bus bars will be the subject of another tutorial.
+However, **se recommend that if you are going to solder bus bars on your MP2 that you begin with that step first**.

 There are MANY tutorials on how to solder and hopefully this is not your first rodeo.
 At a minimum you are going to need a high wattage soldering iron, decent quality solder, hopefully some flux remover and a multimeter to be able solder this board.